Singapore Fintech Association

 MANAGEMENT AND COMMITTEE

-8.1 The administration of the Association shall be entrusted to a Committee consisting of the following to be elected at each Annual General Meeting:
+8.1 The administration of the Association shall be entrusted to a Committee consisting of the following:

 A Vice President

-- 8.2 Only one representative of any member company may be elected to the Committee.
-At least half of the Committee members must be representatives of ordinary members.
-No more than two Committee members may be from a bank or insurance company or finance company or trust company registered with the Monetary Authority of Singapore.
+8.2 Only one representative of any member company may be elected to the Committee.
+At least half of the Committee members must be representatives of Ordinary Members.
+No more than two (2) Committee members may be from a bank or insurance company or finance company or trust company registered with the Monetary Authority of Singapore.

-- 8.4 Election will be either by show of hands or, subject to the agreement of the majority of the voting members present, by a secret ballot.
-Voting during the AGM for both items put up for voting as well election of new Committee Members can be conducted electronically.
-In the event of a tie, a re-vote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.
+8.4 Election will be by secret ballot, electronic voting or show of hands, at the option of the Committee members.
+In the event of a tie, a revote shall be taken and if it still results in a tie, a lot shall be drawn to determine who shall be the successful candidate unless the contesting candidate(s) withdrew in favour of one of themselves.

-- 8.7 The duty of the Committee is to organise and supervise the daily activities of the Association.
+8.7 The duty of the Committee is to organise and supervise the daily activities of the Association.
 The Committee may not act contrary to the expressed wishes of the General Meeting without prior reference to it and shall always remain subordinate to the General Meetings.
-8.8 The Committee has power to authorise the expenditure of a sum not exceeding an amount set at the Annual General Meeting from the Association’s funds for the Association’s purposes.

 AUDIT AND FINANCIAL YEAR

-- 10.1 Two (2) voting members, not being members of the Committee, shall be elected as Honorary Auditors at each Annual General Meeting and will hold office for a term of one year only and shall not be re-elected for a consecutive term.
-The accounts of the Association shall be audited by a firm of Public Accountants and Chartered Accountants if the gross income or expenditure of the Association exceeds $500,000 in that financial year, in accordance with Section 4 of the Societies Regulations.
+10.1 Two (2) voting members, not being members of the Committee, shall be elected as Honorary Auditors at each Annual General Meeting and will hold office for a term of one (1) year only and shall not be re elected for a consecutive term.
+The accounts of the Association shall be audited by a firm of Public Accountants and Chartered Accountants if the gross income or expenditure of the Association exceeds S$500,000 in that financial year, in accordance with Section 4 of the Societies Regulations.

 a) If the trustee dies or becomes a lunatic or of unsound mind.